nyunAI/nyuntam-docs/nyuntam_docs/docs/nyuntam_vision/index.md

 # nyuntam_vision

 ## Overview
 nyuntam_vision  provides a set of compression techniques that are tailored for specific deployment constraints.
 Users get the flexibility to choose and combine multiple techniques to achieve the best trade-off between model performance and deployment constraints.
-Leveraging cutting-edge techniques like pruning, quantization, distillation, etc, nyuntam_vision  achieves exceptional model compression levels on a variety of language and vision models.
+Leveraging cutting-edge techniques like pruning, quantization, distillation, etc, nyuntam_vision  achieves exceptional model compression levels on a variety of vision models.

 ## Basic Workflow